Fescron/universal-jlink-adapter/README.md

 <img align="left" src="documentation/pictures/v4/converter-pin5-headers.png" height="120" alt="Converter and pin-5 headers">

 As previously stated, a **DC-DC converter or LDO regulator** can be plugged into the 3-pin female header on this adapter with the labels `JP1 JP2 5V`.
-This would allow the adapter board to supply power through the `VTREF`-line (`PIN 1`) to the target board with the correct voltage, derived from the **5V supply of the J-Link programmer**.
+This would allow the adapter board to supply power through the `VTREF`-line (`PIN 1`) to the target board with the correct voltage, derived from the **5V supply of the J-Link debugger**.
 The 5V voltage can **also be made available *as-is* on** `PIN 5` of the output headers, by placing a jumper in the correct position of the header labeled `GND 5 5V`.
 With the same jumper `GND` can also be made available on `PIN 5`.
 Both the voltage-converter socket and `PIN 5`-jumper are depicted on the figure on the left.

 If the user wishes to **not power the target board using** `VTREF`, for example in case of it already receiving power from a battery or external supply, the **voltage converter should simply not be plugged in**.
-The J-Link debugger will then still receive the correct I/O voltage as a logic-level reference if the MCU's supply voltage is present on `VTREF` (`PIN 1`).
+The J-Link debugger will still receive the correct I/O voltage as a logic-level reference if the MCU's supply voltage is present on `VTREF` (`PIN 1`).

 <img align="left" src="documentation/pictures/v4/ldo-jumpers.png" height="120" alt="Voltage-converter pinout jumpers">